 The National Society Daughters of the American Revolution (NSDAR, sometimes referred to as DAR), founded in 1890 and headquartered in Washington, D.C., is a non-profit, non-political volunteer women's service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education for children.

 The Henry Downs Chapter NSDAR enthusiastically promotes the DAR mission.
-Our chapter was founded in 1901 and named for patriot Henry Downs, Jr. The chapter meets on the first Friday of the month, September through May, unless otherwise determined.
+Our chapter was founded in 1901 and named for patriot Henry Downs, Jr. The chapter meets on the first Friday of the month, October through April, we enjoy a Saturday luncheon during Constitution Week and the first weekend in May.

 Henry Downs, Sr., of England and his wife, Lady Jane Douglas of Scotland, emigrated to America early in the eighteenth century.
 In 1728, he received a land grant of 1000 acres in Virginia, signed by Robert Carter.
 He eventually received approximately 57,000 acres in Virginia and the Carolinas.
 He served as vestryman and church recorder of St. Thomas Church, Orange County, Virginia.